 VRML: Virtual Reality Modeling Language

-When virtual reality (VR) was just a budding concept, VRML was introduced as a standard for describing interactive 3D objects and worlds to be experienced on the web.
+When virtual reality (VR) was just a budding concept, VRML was introduced as a standard for describing interactive 3D objects and worlds for the web.
 Despite the initial excitement, VRML was ahead of its time.
-The hardware and internet speeds of the ’90s couldn’t deliver a smooth VR experience, causing VRML to slowly fade into obscurity.
+However, the hardware and internet speeds of the ’90s couldn’t deliver a smooth VR experience, causing VRML to slowly fade into obscurity.

 HTML was evolving, and with it came some… interesting choices.
 The <marquee> and <blink> tags in HTML were used to create scrolling and blinking text effects, respectively.
 Both were widely used during the early days of web design but soon became synonymous with tacky web aesthetics.
 Thankfully, they’ve been deprecated, but those who surfed the early web won’t forget them anytime soon.